dlt-hub/dlthub-motherduck-lightdash-demo/README.md

 {"name": "products", "primary_key": "sku",          "endpoint": {"path": "products"}},   # no `id` field at all {"name": "supplies", "primary_key": ["id", "sku"],  "endpoint": {"path": "supplies"}},   # `id` is NOT unique
 ```

-> 🎓 **The `supplies` trap — make students find this one.** `id` looks like a primary key and isn't: 65 rows, only **29 distinct** `id` values, because the same supply (`SUP-001`, a compostable knife) is listed once per product SKU that uses it.
-With `replace` you'd never notice.
-The day you switch to `merge`, a wrong key silently deletes 55% of your rows.

 **`make orders incremental on ordered_at`** → `/orders` accepts `start_date`/`end_date`, so it's built for this:

 ```python
 "params": {"start_date": {"type": "incremental", "cursor_path": "ordered_at", "initial_value": "2016-09-01"}}
 ```

-Other prompts worth demoing: `show me the data` · `does the loaded data look right?` · `add data quality checks on orders` · `the pipeline is slow, speed it up` · `build me a notebook with charts` · `notify me in Slack when the job fails`.
+Other prompts worth trying: `show me the data` · `does the loaded data look right?` · `add data quality checks on orders` · `the pipeline is slow, speed it up` · `build me a notebook with charts` · `notify me in Slack when the job fails`.

 📖 [Incremental loading](https://dlthub.com/docs/general-usage/incremental-loading) · [Merge loading](https://dlthub.com/docs/general-usage/merge-loading)